nc394/DMNN-Week1/README.md

 Open the notebooks/Week1.Rmd file in RStudio.

-Click the "Knit" button at the top of the editor to render the notebook into HTML or PDF format.
+Click the "Knit" button at the top of the editor to render the notebook into HTML or word format, add boarder to the word document and convert to PDF.